AcademicsJan 8, 2021

 “Hallmark Statistics is built around real-world problems,” explains Math Teacher Joanna Sutton, who introduced the class during the 2019-20 school year.
 “We’re working with material that is directly relevant to students’ lives, and I want to provide students with applications that not only stress the importance of what they’re learning, but also mean something to them.”

 Those concepts — project-based work and deep investigation into subjects of personal interest — are two cornerstones of a reimagined Miss Hall’s curriculum that continues evolving.
 The latest evolution?
 “Hallmark” courses.

 Introduced in the 2019-20 school year, these forward- thinking, upper-level classes allow for personalized, in-depth, and sustained inquiry.
 They also provide students with advanced work in the MHS core competencies of vision, voice, interpersonal efficacy, and gumption, and they have supplanted Advanced Placement (AP) classes in the MHS academic program.

-Hallmark Statistics was one of nine Hallmark classes — at least one in each academic department — to debut last year.
-This year, the MHS course catalog includes sixteen Hallmark courses.
-(In all, twenty-one Miss Hall’s classes have been redesigned for this academic year — and that was before MHS faculty dug into adjusting for online and hybrid learning models because of the ongoing coronavirus/COVID-19 pandemic.)
+Hallmark Statistics was one of nine Hallmark classes — at least one in each academic department — to debut during the 2019-20 school year. for 2020-21, the MHS course catalog included sixteen Hallmark courses.
+(In all, twenty-one Miss Hall’s classes were redesigned for the 2020-21 school year — and that was before MHS faculty dug into adjusting for online and hybrid learning models because of the coronavirus/COVID-19 pandemic.)